gavanderhoorn/dominh/README.md

   This is a limitation of the web server used by Fanuc.
 * HTTP status return codes do not reflect the result of operations in all cases.
   This is again a limitation of the web server used by Fanuc.

+## Performance

+As an indication of the performance: reading `DOUT[1]` from an idle R-30iB+ takes about 300 to 400 ms.
+Retrieving the value of the `$FNO` system variable from the same controller takes also about 300 to 400 ms.

+In both cases the helpers were already present on the controller.

 ## Related projects